Welsh (Cymraeg) - Medieval languages and literatures

 Literature

-The oldest writing in Welsh consists of glosses and marginal poems, and perhaps some of the epic poetry such as Y Goddoddin (The Goddodin), poems of Taliesin, a series of elegies for the men of the Brittonic kingdom of Goddodin, who died at the battle in Catraeth around 600, which is preserved in later manuscripts.
+The oldest writing in Cymraeg consists of glosses and marginal poems, and perhaps some of the epic poetry such as Y Goddoddin (The Goddodin), poems of Taliesin, a series of elegies for the men of the Brittonic kingdom of Goddodin, who died at the battle in Catraeth around 600, which is preserved in later manuscripts.

-Welsh medieval prose includes literary tales, romances, historical narratives, and scientific, medical, and mythological texts.
+Cymraeg medieval prose includes literary tales, romances, historical narratives, and scientific, medical, and mythological texts.

-• The Black Book of Carmarthen (1250)is the earliest surviving manuscript written solely in Welsh.
+• The Black Book of Carmarthen (1250)is the earliest surviving manuscript written solely in Cymraeg .
 It contains religious poems, odes of praise and mourning, and also a small group of triads about the horses of legendary Welsh heroes.
 Several poems in the book are also associated with the mythical figure of Merlin, the wizard and adviser to King Arthur.

 The Mabinogion (1350-1410) Both the White Book of Rhydderch and the Red Book of Hergest preserve the eleven tales, collectively known as The Mabinogion – a title derived from the word mabinogi, which may mean “story of youth”.
 Drawing heavily on oral tradition, this collection contains mythological and heroic narratives whose roots go back to ancient Celtic mythology and the early heroic age of Britain.
 In these stories, mortals encounter supernatural beings, such as Gwydion the shapeshifter, who can create a woman out of flowers, or Math the magician, whose feet must rest in the lap of a virgin.
 Some tales – such as Peredur son of Efrog, Geraint son of Erbin or Owain or the Lady of the Well – also deal with Arthurian themes.
 However, unlike the French chivalric romances, where King Arthur appears as an idealized ruler presiding over a magnificent court, the Welsh tales depict Arthur as a legendary war leader, often endowed with magical powers.